leuka-art/Building-up-to-a-transformer/README.md

 - The role of numerical stability in softmax implementations
 - Differences between linear regression and logistic regression optimisation

+Autograd:

+I implemented micrograd, a scalar version of autograd, in order to understand how the autograd I used in the MLP works.
+Using Karpathy's micrograd YouTube video to aid my understanding, I first built the micrograd then built it up into a basic Autograd for tensors.

+I learned:
+- Why autograd works in terms of forward and backward passes in combination with the chain rule
+- Visualising the computation as a tree
+- Understanding the topological sort from a depth first search implementation and why its used here
+- How to handle broadcasting as well as the grads of broadcasted tensors

 Multi Layer Perceptron (MLP):

 I implemented an MLP, building the architecture from scratch.
-I used PyTorch tensors for convenience of autograd but the fundamnetal structure was coded by myself.
+I used my Autograd engine for backpropagation.

 I implemented:
 - Linear class which has its parameters